fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-aws-iotcore.md

 ```

-Once executed, a list of "things" can be retrieved as follows.
+Once executed, a list of "Things" can be retrieved as follows.
 ```json
 [
    {